 The Compliance Manual is a basic part of Colorado Financial Service's compliance program.
-Each registered person who has responsibilities in connection with Colorado Financial Service's securities business will be provided with a copy of this Manual, or the firm will make it available through the firm's internal website.
+Each registered person who has responsibilities in connection with Colorado Financial Service's securities business will be provided with a copy of this Manual, or CFSC WSP 20201031- Page 17 of 242 the firm will make it available through the firm's internal website.
 This Manual is intended to be revised or supplemented from time to time and will be distributed either via email, an FTP download, internal website or at the annual compliance meeting.
 This manual may be delivered in hard copy or electronic version.
 It is the responsibility of the holder to see that his or her copy is maintained in an up-to-date fashion by inserting new material as instructed or having access to the firm's internal website.